Editing Machine-Generated Texts

 This results in: 5*$50 + 3.3*$50 + 2.5*$50 = $540.

-Similarly to other types of editing, I charge for MTPE services on an hourly basis, with my standard rate being €50/hour.
-When the MTPE approach is used in a meaningful way and with suitable texts, about 1,000–1,500 words per hour can be considered a realistic throughput (full MTPE).
-I’d be happy to take a look at your specific project to assess the potential effort and benefit of MTPE.
+For MTPE services I usually apply my standard rate of €50/hour.
+When MTPE is used in a meaningful way, with suitable texts, about 1,000–1,500 words per hour can be considered a realistic throughput (full MTPE).
+I’d be happy to look at your specific project to assess the potential effort and benefit of MTPE.

 Payments can be made via SEPA credit transfer or, if you’re outside of Europe, via PayPal.
 My standard terms are 14 days, and my Terms & Conditions apply.

 The history of machine translation did not begin with Google or OpenAI.
-In fact, the first practical considerations regarding the automatic transfer of texts from one language into another go back almost a whole century!
+The first practical considerations regarding the automatic transfer of texts from one language into another go back almost a whole century!
 In the 1930s, an engineer and a scholar, Georges Artsrouni and Peter P. Troyanskii, independently filed a patent application for a mechanical translation machine (book rec: Early Years in Machine Translation).

 And so this research field evolved and went from purely rule-based approaches to a combination of statistics and language models to predict word sequences, until it eventually embraced machine learning, neural networks, and big data for training more powerful models.
 Of course, all those decades saw significant progress.
 Long gone are the days of jumbled Google Translate output riddled with unidiomatic phrases and grammar errors.
 And yet, after so many years, machines still need help from qualified humans to create precise and consistent translations tailored to the target audience.